 The Municipal Evidence

-The most direct test is this.
-In cities where the Democratic Party has held uninterrupted power for decades, governing populations that are disproportionately Black, what has single-party governance produced?
+This is the most direct test.
+What has single-party governance produced in cities where the Democratic Party has held uninterrupted power for decades, governing populations that are disproportionately Black?

-Detroit has had a Democratic mayor since 1962 — sixty-five years.
-It declared the largest municipal bankruptcy in American history in 2013, carrying $18 billion in debt.
-The poverty rate is about 35%.
+Detroit has had a Democratic mayor since 1962—sixty-five years.
+By 2013 the city had declared the largest municipal bankruptcy in American history, carrying $18 billion in debt.
+Poverty hovers near 35%.
 Only 5% of eighth graders test proficient in math on the most recent NAEP assessment.
-The population collapsed from 1.67 million in 1960 to about 640,000 today.
-It was once America’s industrial engine, home to a thriving Black middle class with the highest wages in Black America (U.S. Bankruptcy Court, 2013; NAEP, 2022).
+Population dropped from 1.67 million in 1960 to about 640,000 today.
+Once America’s industrial engine, it was home to a thriving Black middle class with the highest wages in Black America (U.S. Bankruptcy Court, 2013; NAEP, 2022).

-Chicago has had Democratic mayors since 1931.
-The Black poverty rate is about 30%.
-Gun violence claims thousands of lives annually, hitting Black neighborhoods hardest.
-Public school proficiency rates for Black students sit in single digits in many categories (Census Bureau ACS, 2022).
+Chicago has had Democratic mayors since 1931, yet the Black poverty rate hovers near 30%.
+Gun violence takes thousands of lives each year and hits Black neighborhoods hardest.
+Public school proficiency rates for Black students remain in single digits across many categories (Census Bureau ACS, 2022).

-The pattern is not anomalous.
-It is systematic.
+The pattern is systematic rather than anomalous.
 In many major American cities where the Democratic Party has held uninterrupted power for multiple decades, key outcomes for Black residents on measurable metrics — poverty, education, crime, homeownership, wealth accumulation — remain poor.

 What Does Your Real-World Intelligence Look Like?